 - Traits – There will be biological traits that we will have that are passed down between generations.
-Whether you are short or tall, have blonde hair and blue eyes, or black hair and brown eyes – all of these biological traits have been passed down between generations.
+Whether you are short or tall, have blonde hair and blue eyes, or have black hair and brown eyes – all of these biological traits have been passed down between generations.

 - Family Is Important – Or ancestors teach us that family is important.
 I have been blessed to have a family who believes that our ancestors are important.
-In fact, my father has a cousin who spent most of his life learning about his ancestors and then recording down their stories.
+My father has a cousin who spent most of his life learning about his ancestors and then recording their stories.
 The records he has left for us are now invaluable.
 Even if your ancestors did not leave many records, you could try to piece together what their life was like during the time they lived.

 - Use What You Can – For most of us, our ancestors were farmers or laborers.
 They did not live in a society with as much waste as we have today.
 Our ancestors teach us to make due and appreciate what we have,

 - Community matters – Our ancestors also teach us that community matters.
-Most of them live in a small community where they had to learn to depend on each other, sometimes for their very survival.
+Most of them live in a small community where they have to learn to depend on each other, sometimes for their very survival.
 We live in a digital world that, at times, can feel isolated.
-We can learn from our ancestors’ importance of building our own community, support, and even a digital one.
+We can learn from our ancestors’ importance of building our community, support, and even a digital one.